-- Expands and deepens relationships with State partners (including, but not limited to, elected and administrative officials, member volunteers, and partner chambers and economic development entities) to implement the State policy agenda.
-Lobbies State elected officials as needed to achieve the State policy agenda.
+- Expands and deepens relationships with regional partners (including, but not limited to, elected and administrative officials, non-profits with regional scope, member volunteers, and partner chambers and economic development entities) to implement the regional policy agenda.
+Lobbies regional elected officials as needed to achieve the regional policy agenda.

-- Monitors and analyzes legislation and policy action impacting the State to identify the impact on the Chamber’s ability to pursue its strategic objectives and provides policy expertise, analysis, and development of solutions on issues at the State level.
+- Monitors and analyzes legislation and policy action impacting the Middle Tennessee region to identify the impact on the Chamber’s ability to pursue its strategic objectives and provides policy expertise, analysis and development of solutions on issues at the regional level.

-- Effectively engages volunteers in the policymaking process through Middle Tennessee Business Voice and sister organization of Chamber members volunteering to be more active in the Chamber’s policy work.
+- Effectively engages volunteers in the policymaking process through Middle Tennessee Business Voice and through the Moving Forward volunteer effort.

-- Participates in developing the Policy Theater budget to meet the Chamber’s state legislative goals.
+- Participates in developing the Policy Theater budget to meet the Chamber’s regional legislative goals.

-- Graduate from an accredited university is required, with an advanced degree preferred.
+- Graduate of an accredited university required, with an advanced degree preferred.

-- Five or more years of experience with a proven track record in public policy or government affairs.
+- Three or more years of experience with a proven track record in public policy or government affairs.

-- Strong working knowledge of the State legislative process.
+- Strong working knowledge of local legislative processes in Middle Tennessee preferred.

 - Prior experience successfully managing a budget and generating revenue preferred.

-- Demonstrated passion for Middle Tennessee and a commitment to ensuring that business concerns are represented in State policy decisions.
+- Demonstrated passion for Middle Tennessee and a commitment to ensuring that business concerns are represented in regional policy decisions.